yuribreion1/yuribreion1/README.md

-### Hi there 👋
+# Hi there 👋

-I'm Yuri, brazillian Senior IT-Analyst powered by development skills earned during the road.
+I'm Yuri, Brazilian Senior IT-Analyst powered by development skills earned during the road.
 I'm glad to see you here.
 I like server side technologies and you'll see many of them here, with different languages.

 <img align="center" height="450" width="600" alt="GIF" src="https://github.com/JayantGoel001/JayantGoel001/blob/master/GIF/code.gif">